 - Social and SMS

-Social and SMS allow your visitors to reach you via channels of Facebook, Twitter, WeChat and SMS.
-This feature requires you to integrate your Social or SMS accounts with Comm100 system.
+Social and SMS allow your visitors to reach you via channels of Facebook, Twitter, WeChat, WhatsApp, LINE, Telegram, and SMS.
+This feature requires you to integrate your Social or SMS accounts with the Comm100 system.
 Comm100 implemented security & privacy controls to ensure all the systems meet HIPAA compliance requirements.
-But the fact is that, for an SMS to be HIPAA compliant, both the sender and the recipient should be authorized users of a secure messaging system which enables them to access and transmit ePHI as required.
+But the fact is that, for an SMS to be HIPAA compliant, both the sender and the recipient should be authorized users of a secure messaging system that enables them to access and transmit ePHI as required.
 However, currently, almost all SMS messaging platforms aren’t HIPAA Compliant.
-Most SMS messages are not encrypted, can’t be recalled when delivered to the incorrect recipient, and maybe intercepted when using public or open Wi-Fi networks.
-The same reasons apply to Facebook, Twitter and WeChat.
+Most SMS messages are not encrypted, can’t be recalled when delivered to the incorrect recipient, and may be intercepted when using public or open Wi-Fi networks.
+The same reasons apply to Facebook, Twitter, WhatsApp, LINE, Telegram, and WeChat.

-Ticketing system provides you with a convenient way of client communication.
-This service requires you to integrate email accounts with Comm100 system.
-Communications between you and your clients are done by emails which may contain ePHI.
-For each email, it may cross the Internet multiple times and it’s stored on at least four different machines (sender’s workstation, sender’s email server, recipient’s email server and recipient’s workstation), which makes it quite difficult to properly secure it.
+The ticketing system provides you with a convenient way of client communication.
+This service requires you to integrate email accounts with the Comm100 system.
+Communications between you and your clients are done by emails that may contain ePHI.
+For each email, it may cross the Internet multiple times and it’s stored on at least four different machines (sender’s workstation, sender’s email server, recipient’s email server, and recipient’s workstation), which makes it quite difficult to properly secure it.

 Generally, free and internet-based webmail services (Gmail, Hotmail, AOL) are not secure for the transmission of ePHI, so you should not use these services.
 You should use business email platforms like G Suite and Office 365.
 If you are determined to use an internet-based email service, ensure to sign a BAA with them.
 For your recipients, only if they confirm that they want the unencrypted email (after you inform them their email client may not be secure), you can send it via a secure email service.